Teradata/developer-resources/docs/FAQ.md

 ### What is a project?

 A project is a means to explore and analyze data from a Jupyter notebook.
-Each project has a Git repository.
+Each project has a repository in your GitHub or GitLab account.

 ### How do I use a project?

-In a Jupyter notebook, you  create a project, which automatically creates its repository.
+In a Jupyter notebook, you  create a project, which automatically creates its Git repository.
 Then you authorize access to your data store, deploy the project's AI/ML engine, and run analytic workloads.
 You can suspend the project (and engine) anytime, then restore it, to pay only for the hours you need.

 ### What's my API key for?
 You use your API key to connect your Jupyter notebook to the AI Unlimited manager.
 This is the first thing you do when you open a new notebook to create or access a project.

-### What's in a project repository?
+### What's in a project's repository?

-The project owner adds collaborators to the repository.
-From the repository, the next time the engine is deployed, the manager derives the users authorized to connect to and use the engine.
+The project owner adds project collaborators to the Git repository.
+From there, the next time the engine is deployed, AI Unlimited derives the users authorized to connect to and use the engine.

-But if the engine is already deployed, the project owner must update the engine to add those users so they can connect to and use the engine during that deployment.
+But, if the engine is already deployed, the project owner must update the engine to add those users so they can connect to and use the engine during that deployment.

 :::note
 Each time the engine is deployed, a new password is generated for each project user.